-If an annual count of reference transactions is unavailable, count reference transactions during a typical week or weeks, and multiply the count to represent an annual estimate.
-[If the sample is done four times a year, multiply totals by 13, if done twice a year multiply by 26, if done only annually, multiply by 52.]
+If an annual count of reference transactions is unavailable, count reference transactions during a typical week or weeks, and multiply the count to represent an annual estimate

 A "typical week" is a time that is neither unusually busy nor unusually slow.
 Avoid holiday times, vacation periods for key staff, or days when unusual events are taking place in the community or in the library.
 Choose a week in which the library is open its regular hours.